kokkos/kokkos-core-wiki/Compiling.md

 Variable  | Description
  :--- |:---
 `KOKKOS_PATH (IN)` | Path to the Kokkos root or install directory.
-One can either build against an existing install of Kokkos or use its source directly for an embedded build.
-In the former case the "Input variables" are set inside the embedded Makefile.kokkos and it is not valid to set them differently in the including Makefile.
+One can either build against an existing install of Kokkos <br> or use its source directly for an embedded build.
+In the former case the "Input variables" are set <br> inside the embedded Makefile.kokkos and it is not valid to set them differently in the including Makefile.
 `CUDA_PATH (IN)` | Path to the Cuda toolkit root directory.
 `KOKKOS_DEVICES (IN)` | Execution and Memory Spaces that should be enabled.
 Options/Default |   OpenMP, Serial, Pthreads, Cuda / OpenMP
 `KOKKOS_ARCH (IN)` | The backend architecture to build for.
-Options/Default | KNL,KNC,SNB,HSW,BDW,Kepler,Kepler30,Kepler35,Kepler37,Maxwell,Maxwell50,Pascal60,Pascal61,ARMv8,ARMv81,ARMv8-ThunderX,BGQ,Power7,Power8 / (no particular architecture flags are set).
+Options/Default | KNL,KNC,SNB,HSW,BDW,Kepler,Kepler30,Kepler35,Kepler37,Maxwell,Maxwell50,Pascal60,Pascal61,<br> ARMv8,ARMv81,ARMv8-ThunderX,BGQ,Power7,Power8 / (no particular architecture flags are set).
 `KOKKOS_USE_TPLS (IN)` | Enable optional third party libraries.
 Options/Default  | hwloc, librt, experimental_memkind / (none)
-`KOKKOS OPTIONS (IN)` | Enable optional settings Options/Default | aggressive_vectorization / (none)
+`KOKKOS_OPTIONS (IN)` | Enable optional settings
+Options/Default | aggressive_vectorization / (none)
 `KOKKOS_CUDA_OPTIONS (IN)` | Enable optional settings specific to CUDA.
 Options/Default | force_uvm, use_ldg, rdc, enable_lambda / (none)